-An 8th-11th grade robotics team, Organized Chaos (#15241-A), wins the regional 2018-2019 VEX VRC Challenge tournament and advances to the PA state competition.
+An 8th-11th grade robotics team, Organized Chaos (#15241-A), wins the regional 2018-2019 VEX EDR Challenge tournament and advances to the PA state competition.
 The group competed against 36 western PA teams at the Keystone Oaks High School Qualifier.

 In the VEX Robotics Competition (VRC), presented by the Robotics Education & Competition Foundation, teams of students are tasked with designing and building a robot to play against other teams in a game-based engineering challenge.
 STEM concepts are put to the test as students learn lifelong skills in teamwork, leadership, communications, and more.
 Tournaments are held year-round at the regional, state, and national levels and culminate at the VEX Robotics World Championship each April!